Personal Strengths List: 30 Examples for Job Interviews

 2. Problem Solving Skills

-Being able to problem-solve is important for you as an employee because it enables you to exert control over your environment.
+Being able to problem-solve is crucial for you as an employee because it enables you to exert control over your environment.
 Problem-solving also helps you implement changes and improvements that organizations need to compete and survive in our ever-changing environment.

 3. Computer Literacy

-In fact, employers often use computers to help their company run more efficiently, which leads to lower costs.
+Employers often use computers to help their company run more efficiently, which leads to lower costs.
 Having computer skills means you can perform tasks that other candidates may not be able to do.

 what is your greatest strength answer samples | examples of strengths in the workplace | professional weaknesses

-Plus, while you might think that since Excel has been around for 30+ years, most people know how to use it, however, studies have shown that 60% of people between the ages of 16 and 34 can't do basic spreadsheet tasks such as sorting or searching for data.
+Plus, while you might think that since Excel has been around for 30+ years, most people know how to use it, studies have shown that 60% of people between the ages of 16 and 34 can't do basic spreadsheet tasks such as sorting or searching for data.

 4. Leadership Skills